airslate-oss/python-airslate/README.rst

 ``airslate`` is a Python client library for the `airSlate <https://www.airslate.com>`_ API v1.

-It offers a simple and elegant way to interact with airSlate within your Python applications.
+It offers a simple and elegant way to interact with airSlate API within your Python applications.

 .. teaser-end